daoudclarke/riesz-logic/pres.md

 ## Overview

  - A Logic for Vector Space Semantics
+ - Abelian Logic
- - Relation to Fuzzy logic
+ - Relation to other logics